tushar-badhwar/nlsql-mcp-server/README.md

 │   └── nba.sqlite
 └── nlsql-mcp-server/      # This MCP server
     ├── src/
+    ├── tests/
     ├── README.md
     └── requirements.txt
 ```

+**Important**: The MCP server automatically looks for the nl2sql directory in the parent directory.
+If you have a different setup, you may need to adjust the path in `src/nlsql_mcp_server/nlsql_client.py`.

 ## Running the Server